ITV Spain - Getting Your Car's MOT In Spain

-There are over 50 I.T.V centers and test stations in Andalucia alone, so there must be hundreds across the whole of Spain.
+There are over 50 Spanish I.T.V test centers and stations in Andalucia alone, so there must be hundreds across the whole of Spain.

-To find your nearest I.T.V Testing centre, visit http://www.veiasa.es/itv/red_de_estaciones
+To find your nearest I.T.V Testing center, visit http://www.veiasa.es/itv/red_de_estaciones

 Do I Have to Book an Appointment?

 Luckily, things have changed and you no longer need to get to the testing center at the crack of dawn and wait in long queues.
 You are now able to make an appointment and this has sped things up quite a bit.
 You can book your I.T.V Inspection online at http://www.itvcita.es

-You can also contact them via telephone with the number available on the website above.
+You can also book via telephone with the number available on the website above.